 “I suppose he—”

 “But there’s more to it.
 Just look at him.
+Look!
 He’s handsome.
 He’s a sharp dresser.
 He obviously works out.
-He’s got that effeminate, coifed look about him so that women and those wimpy, liberal men don’t feel threatened.
-He’s black, but he’s light-skinned without that Negro dialect that scares the suburban white folks.
+He’s got that effeminate, coifed look about him so that women and those whiny, pussified, liberal men don’t feel threatened.
+He’s black, but he’s light-skinned without that Negro dialect that scares the suburban white folk.
 He’s a good-looking, well-spoken, non-threatening, gay, black man.
 He appeals to everyone.”

-“Everyone except for the deplorables, I suppose,” Hab interjected.
+“Everyone except for rednecks, I suppose,” Hab interjected.

 The president continued.
 “You know why women have gay man-friends, don’t you?”

 “It’s true.
 Women love gay men.
 Ask the first bitch yourself.
-She’s surrounded by a dozen of them: hair dresser, chef, life coach, trainer…”
+She’s surrounded by a dozen of them: her hair dresser, her chef, her life coach, her queer trainer…”